 According to Forecast International, Inc., at present, the global market for ACS can be divided into three categories - classic self-propelled howitzers developed during the Cold War years, mobile artillery systems based mainly on wheeled chassis and promising high-tech developments using the latest new technologies.

 However, military experts and analysts say that despite the emergence of new promising weapons in this field, the “classic” self-propelled guns will remain and will remain the most popular and popular.

 The conclusions of the experts are confirmed by the concluded contracts.
 The first country with which the Koreans signed an export contract was Turkey.
 In 2004, the Turks received the first batch of K9 Thunder and a license to manufacture this plant domestically, the cost of the transaction amounted to a billion dollars.
 The Turkish version of the K9 Thunder received the designation T-155 Firtina.

 In 2006-2009, Koreans supplied 96 guns worth 320 million dollars for export by Koreans.
 At 2011-2013, South Korea has a similar, stable package of orders.

-In addition to the Korean K9 Thunder (together with the licensed Turkish system TUSpH Storm), which will account for up to 21,76 percent of the market in the next ten years, the American M109 produced by BAE Systems Land & Armaments will remain a popular SAU, which again confirms the findings of experts.
+In addition to the Korean K9 Thunder (together with the licensed Turkish TUSpH Storm system), which will account for up to 21,76 percent of the market in the next ten years, the American M109 manufactured by BAE Systems Land & Armaments will remain a popular ACS, which again confirms the experts' conclusions.

 M109A2 Israel Defense Forces